spdrman/rust-demo/README.md

 Take the result and pick the first one and store it

+#### WARNING!!!
+ATTENTION!!!
+Do the above behind a VPN, and implement a time delay between each call to Youtube (use 10sec delay to be safe)

 ### Submit your solution to PART 2 as a PR to this repo